ghostunnel/ghostunnel/README.md

 👻

 Ghostunnel is a simple SSL/TLS proxy with mutual authentication support for securing non-TLS backend applications.

-Ghostunnel in server mode runs in front of a backend service and accepts TLS-secured connections, which are then proxied to the (insecure) backend.
+* Ghostunnel in server mode runs in front of a backend service and accepts TLS-secured connections, which are then proxied to the (insecure) backend.
 A backend can be a TCP domain/port or a UNIX socket path.

-Ghostunnel in client mode accepts (insecure) TCP or UNIX socket connections and proxies them to a TLS-secured service.
+* Ghostunnel in client mode accepts (insecure) TCP or UNIX domain socket connections and proxies them to a TLS-secured service.

 In other words, ghostunnel is a replacement for stunnel.

-See ghostunnel --help, ghostunnel server --help and ghostunnel client --help.
+See `ghostunnel --help`, `ghostunnel server --help` and `ghostunnel client --help`.

 Features
 ========